Get

 Jack a Bee Puppies

 Whenever you deal with a dog with a job, you know that you’re talking about an active canine.
-The Jack a Bee is no exception.
-It’s a pup that wants to run and explore its world.
+This breed is no exception.
+Jack a Bee puppies will want to run and explore their world.
 As you may expect, this pooch has a strong prey drive matched with an equally tenacious wanderlust potential.
 It’s a pet that you want to keep on a short leash for walks.
-It’ll also do best in a home with a fenced-in yard.
+Jack a Bee puppies also do best in a home with a fenced-in yard.

 Parent Breeds of the Jack-A-Bee